-As an experienced cable assembly manufacturer, we understand how application dynamics and even the smallest detail can impact your push-pull components and the assemblies.
+As an experienced cable assembly manufacturer, Sava understands how application dynamics and even the smallest detail can impact your push-pull components and the assemblies.
 This is why Sava's engineering and production experts offer…

-Prevent corrosion, rust and chemical reactivity, promising your cable assemblies meet the lifespan your applications demand.
-Sava proudly offers passivation services for all of our cable, fittings and cable assemblies.
+Prevent corrosion, rust, and chemical reactivity, promising your cable assemblies to meet the lifespan your applications demand.
+Sava proudly offers passivation services for all of our cable, fittings, and control cable assemblies.

 While choosing the right services is important to assure optimal application performance, your push-pull assembly design plays a critical role.
 Take a moment to understand the design factors that go into buying the best push-pull cable assembly products.

-In addition to manufacturing cables that support a variety of applications, our engineers also offer a number of services based on your unique requirements:
+In addition to manufacturing control cables that support a variety of push pull applications, our engineers also offer a number of services based on your unique requirements:

-The principal elements of lost motion, in a control system, are backlash and deflection.
+In a control cable system, the principal elements of lost motion, include backlash and deflection.
 Backlash is caused by the core member moving inside the casing with the change in direction of motion.
-It is a function of the clearance between the core and casing, and total number of degrees of bend in the cable.
+It is a function of the clearance between the core and casing, and the total number of degrees of bend in the cable.
 This can be reduced by careful design.
-The other cause of loss of motion is deflection of the core wire under compressive load.
-Elastic strain in the core member, due to compressive or tensile force, also contributes to the loss of motion.
-The casing must be anchored securely to keep it from responding to the compression or tension modes of input loading.
+The other cause of loss of motion is deflection.
+Deflection occurs when the casing/conduit is not securely anchored in order to prevent compression or tension of the applied load.